stanleyjzheng/cerebro/README.md

 # Cerebro

 ## How it works
-TL;DR: We trained a CLIP-style ViT model on a large dataset of 3M image-text pairs and then specialized wildlife photos.
+TL;DR: We trained our own [CLIP](https://openai.com/index/clip/)-style ViT model on a large dataset of 3M image-text pairs and then specialized wildlife photos.
 We use its embeddings for cosine similarity between the user's text input and the wildlife photos.

+An embedding is a high-dimensional vector representation of something (a text or an image); the closer two vectors are, the more semantically similar they are.
+Eg. if you subtract the embedding of "mother" from the embedding of "father", you get a vector that is similar to the vector of "parents".
+This means that we can use cosine similarity to determine the similarity between two embeddings.

+CLIP has two neural networks: one for images (in this case, a vision transformer) and one for text (a transformer, like GPT).

+Given an image, the image encoder produces an embedding representing its visual features.
+Given a text string, the text encoder generates a corresponding embedding that captures its semantic meaning.

+We scrape wildlife images, and for each image, we precompute its embedding and store it.
+When a user inputs a text query, it is converted into an embedding using the text encoder.
+Then, we calculate the cosine similarity between the text embedding and each image embedding.

+The image with the highest cosine similarity (i.e., the smallest angle between the vectors in embedding space) is selected as the best match.
+This shared embedding space allows CLIP to generalize well to unseen image-text pairs, making it highly effective for zero-shot learning and retrieval tasks like ours.

-## Training
+## Training Scheme
 We trained on 4x Nvidia RTX4090 with a VIT-B-32 model (~151m params).

 Our training scheme is as follows: